tq-systems/meta-tq/doc/README.TQMa7x.md

 - Using internal PCIe PHY clock is currently not supported by the Linux mainline kernel PCIe can not be used on MBa7x
 - `asound.state` is not compatible with `linux-5.4` (`linux-imx-tq` as well as `linux-tq`)
+- USB Dual Role gadget: Causing a device disconnect is not possible.
+D+ is erroneously supplying VBUS as well preventing a device disconnect per software.
+  Occurs when gadget is disabled again.
+USB host might fail to detect a new USB descriptor once gadget is restarted.

 ## Artifacts